swarnapanneer/swarnapanneer/README.md

 # 👋 Hello, I'm Swarnalakshmi

-## 💼 Help Desk / Service Desk Analyst | Aspiring DevOps Engineer
+## 💼 Help Desk / Service Desk Analyst | IT Support

 I'm passionate about solving technical issues and helping users work efficiently.
-With experience in client service and quality analysis, I'm now building my career in IT Support and DevOps.
+With experience in client service and quality analysis, I'm now building my career in IT Support.

 ---